Eugeou/react-flip-clock/README.md

 **Note:** When `showAmPm` is enabled:
 - Hours automatically convert from 24-hour to 12-hour format
+- AM/PM suffix appears as a smaller flip card with matching styling
-- AM/PM suffix appears after the time
+- AM/PM suffix is 40% the size of time cards and positioned inline
 - Hours 0-11 display as 12-11 AM
 - Hours 12-23 display as 12-11 PM